Fourth Drawer Down

 Fourth Drawer Down is a compilation album by the Scottish post-punk and new wave band the Associates, released in October 1981 by independent record label Situation Two.
-It compiles the A- and B-sides from the six singles the band released that year on the label.
+It compiles the A- and B-sides from the five singles the band released that year on the label.
 The album was re-issued in 2000 by V2 Records, containing five bonus tracks.

 Recording

 In July 1981 the Associates appeared in Smash Hits magazine with lead vocalist Billy Mackenzie announcing his plan to release ten singles over the remainder of the year.
 His ambition was founded on a plan to use competing label money to record new material then release previously recorded material.
 Many of the songs that appeared on Fourth Drawer Down had a notably darker and more experimental edge than their debut studio album The Affectionate Punch (1980), although MacKenzie's lyrics often defied literal interpretation.
 An early single "Tell Me Easter's on Friday" is propelled by a somber pulsing beat with a cycling mournful guitar line.
 The song "Q Quarters" — called "desolately beautiful" by Smash Hits — ends with the striking lines: "Washing down bodies / Seems to me a dead-end chore / Floors me completely / Beauty drips from every pore".
 Washing down bodies was a job that Billy MacKenzie said his grandmother did during World War II.
 The song "Kitchen Person" features a rhythm taken from an electric typewriter and MacKenzie singing down the tube of a vacuum cleaner (an effort that earned them Single of the Week in Melody Maker).

 The album title had a literal origin: the fourth drawer down in a chest in the band's flat at the time contained their supply of "over the counter herbal relaxant tablets that when taken by the handful... would acts as a sleeping aid as well as producing a pleasant bedtime buzz."
 The cover photograph was taken in the swimming pool of the recording studio they used in Oxfordshire.